 HMX Moderator Profile

-Jordan Said is a first-year resident in the Department of Medicine at Brigham and Women’s Hospital, with plans to pursue residency training in dermatology.
-As a researcher, he is interested in rheumatology-dermatology and the skin toxicities of anti-cancer drugs.
+Jordan Said is a first-year resident in the Department of Medicine at Brigham and Women’s Hospital, with plans to pursue advanced residency training in dermatology.
+As a researcher, he is interested in hospital dermatology and the dermatologic care of individuals with cancer.
 Jordan’s strong interest in medical education and science led him to join the HMX team as an intern.
 He has developed assessments and answered questions across all five HMX Fundamentals courses.

 What got you interested in pursuing medicine?

 I became interested in pursuing a career in medicine as a product of a few passions I developed in my undergraduate career.
 While I was a student at the University of California, Berkeley, I noticed that I was spending my time working in education.
 In my sophomore year, I was a TA for an organic chemistry lab; in later years, I invested time in UC Berkeley’s robust program for student-founded elective courses, where students take other student-run courses for credit.
 I loved curriculum design, working with students in small-group capacities, designing lessons, and giving lectures.
 As a result of all this, I realized that I wanted a career with a strong teaching and education component.